China says it is ready to 'fight to the end' in US trade war - Latest News

 China says it is ready to 'fight to the end' in US trade war

-China said Tuesday it was ready to "fight to the end" in a trade war with the United States after President Donald Trump said he would slap additional 100 percent tariffs on goods from the country.
+China said on Wednesday it was ready to "fight to the end" in a trade war with the United States after President Donald Trump said he would slap additional 100 percent tariffs on goods from the country.

 The move, revealed in a Oct.
 10 social media post, was in response to Beijing's announcement last week of sweeping new export controls in the strategic field of rare earths, currently dominated by China.